 - for monitoring our performance in implementing the plan

 - for the purposes of section 4(3) of the Resource Management act 1991.

 The principles for national park management are set out in the National Parks Act 1980 Act and section 4 of the Conservation Act 1987.

-National park management plans are a chance for New Zealanders to have your say on places and species you value.
+National park management plans are a chance for New Zealanders to have their say on places and species they value.

 DOC engages in varying ways with the public in developing the plans, including:

 - holding public hearings where submitters can speak.